SidharthMudgil/competitive-programming/CONTRIBUTING.md

      git push origin feature/add-new-feature

 8. **Create a Pull Request**: Visit the original repository on GitHub and click the "New Pull Request" button.
 Describe your changes in the pull request, and submit it for review.

+## Contribution Guidelines

+### Documentation Contributions

+We welcome documentation contributions.
+If you find any areas where the documentation can be improved or if you want to explain existing solutions in more detail, please feel free to contribute.

+### Algorithm Contributions

+We are open to contributions related to mathematical algorithms and their implementations in C++.
+If you have a new algorithm that you believe would be useful in competitive programming, please submit your code solution along with documentation.

+### Suggesting Important Questions

+If you have suggestions for important questions that should be included in the repository, please open a new discussion in the Discussions section.
+We encourage the community to share and discuss valuable questions and their solutions.

 ## Code Style